 This is an occassion that every Hindu brother and sister looks forward to with great joy and enthusiasm.
 On this day, sisters perform arti of their brother and apply a red mark on their forehead praying for their long life.
 They treat their brothers to sumptuous meals, that often include their favourite dishes, mostly prepared by their own effort.
 In return, brothers give gifts to their sisters as a token of love and appreciation and also swear to protect them whenever need arises.

 In Maharashtra, brothers as well as the close relatives and friends invited to the ceremonies are treated to a special

 sweets like Basundi Poori and Shrikhand Poori.
 It is an occassion that is customarily celebrated in every home in the state.
 While married women invite their brothers over for this purpose, girls who do not have a brother worship Moon God Darpanagayesha as their sibling thus fulfilling the ceremony.

-Buddha Purnima Greeting Cards
+Parents' Day Greeting Cards

-Mother's Day Greeting Cards
+National Hot Dog Day Greeting Cards

 Chinese Zodiacs for you

 to Home | Nostalgia